Configure the Admin Workstation Post-Install and Create Backups¶

 In addition, the script creates desktop and menu shortcuts for the Source and Journalist Interfaces, directs Tails to install Ansible at the beginning of every session, and sets up SSH host aliases for the servers.

 The only thing you need to remember to do is enable persistence when you boot the Admin Workstation.
-If you are using the Admin Workstation and are unable to connect to any of the authenticated hidden services, restart Tails and make sure to enable persistence.
+If you are using the Admin Workstation and are unable to connect to any of the authenticated onion services, restart Tails and make sure to enable persistence.

 Back Up the Workstations¶